RonalDav/RonalDav/README.md

-## PhD Student in Computer Science and Engineering at The Ohio State University
+# **Ron Davies - PhD Student in Computer Science & Engineering**

-## Ron Davies
-I have a longstanding interest in audio science, bioinformatics, immunomics, exploration, and artificial intelligence.
+Welcome to my GitHub!
+I am a PhD student having fun across audio science, bioinformatics, immunomics, exploration, and artificial intelligence.
+Here, you’ll find a mix of my academic and personal projects, and occasionally some of my ongoing research will be visible as well.

+---

-### **Under Construction**
+### **🔧 Currently Under Construction**
-This page is currently under construction and will be updated.
+This page is being updated to reflect my latest work.
+Check back soon for more!

+---

-### **Key Highlights**
+### **🚀 Key Highlights**

-- **Academic Research:** Contributions to research initiatives and ongoing academic work.
+- **🎓 Academic Research:** I contribute to cutting-edge research in various domains, focusing on the intersection of computer science with emerging fields.

-- **Academic Projects:** Homework assignments and projects that I enjoyed are gradually being added, although not all may be publicly listed.
+- **📚 Academic Projects:** A selection of coursework and research projects that I've enjoyed working on.
+While not all are publicly available, I’m excited to share what I can.

-- **Previous Work:** A few of my older pieces of work from previous roles or internships have been added here that are not complete, but those are intended to be representative of past projects.
+- **💼 Previous Work:** A few past projects from internships and professional roles (where possible), offering a glimpse into my real-world experience.

-- **Personal Projects:** You may find a few scripts, snippets, or even entire projects that I made for or with friends and wish to share!
+- **🔍 Personal Projects:** You’ll find personal scripts, small experiments, and collaborative projects I’ve developed with friends and peers.

-### **Project Migration**
+---

+### **⚙️ Project Migration in Progress**
-I am in the process of migrating projects to this account and making them public.
-Please note that not all projects or tools can be shared in their entirety due to sensitivity and confidentiality concerns.
+I am currently in the process of migrating and making some of my previous projects public.
+Due to privacy and confidentiality constraints, not all projects or code can be shared in full.

-**Note:** While some projects may not be fully visible here, I intend to provide a comprehensive overview of my work.
-If you would like to discuss any specific projects in greater detail, please do not hesitate to contact me.
+**Want to know more?** If any project sparks your interest or if you'd like to dive deeper into specific areas of my work, feel free to reach out.
+I’d love to connect and discuss further!